-Character education functions national toselect and sort the cultures and filterthe cultures of other nations that do not conform with the values of the culture and character of the nation.
-The three functions are performed through: (1) the ofPancasila philosophy as the and ideology of the state, (2) the strengthening of values and constitutional norms.
-(3) the strengthening of national commitment as the Republic of Indonesia (NKRI), (4) the strengthening of the values of diversity in accordance with the concept of Unity in Diversity "Bhineka Tunggal Ika", and (5) the strengthening of the excellence and competitiveness of the nation to the sustainability of society, nation and state of Indonesia in the global context.
+Character education functions toselect and sort the national cultures and filter the cultures of other nations that do not conform with the values of the culture and character of the nation.
+The three functionsare performed through: (1)the use ofPancasila as the philosophy and ideology of the state, (2)the of strengthening values and constitutional norms.
+(3)the strengthening of national commitment as the Republic of Indonesia (NKRI), (4) the strengthening of the values of diversity in accordance with the concept of Unity in Diversity "Bhineka Tunggal Ika", and (5) the strengthening of the excellence and competitiveness of the nation to the sustainability of society, nation and state of Indonesia in the global context.

-According to DonyKusuma, character education is a continuous dynamic development ofhuman ability to hold internalization of values so as to produce an active, stable disposition within the individual.
+According to DonyKusuma, character education is a continuous dynamic development ofhuman ability to hold internalization of values so as to produce an active stable disposition within the individual.
 This dynamic makes the individual growth becomes increasingly intact.
 These elements become the dimensions that permeate the process of formation of each individual.
 Character education as a curricular program has been practiced in some countries.
 Character education is all the efforts of teachers, which affect the character of the students.
 Teachers help to shape the character of the students.
-This includes the example of how the teachers behave,how the teacherstalkor submit material, how the teachers tolerate, and a variety of other related matters.
+This includes the example of how the teachers behave, how the teacherstalkor submit material, how the teachers tolerate, and a variety of other related matters.
 Character education has the same substance and purpose as ethic education, as a means to make a fundamental change because it changes the individual until the basic things.